 ITF Rules Sparring events are single elimination event.
-Competitors are divided into 3 grade divisions A, B and C classes, each with male and female sub-divisions and up to 6 weight divisions within each sub-division.
-The event will apply current ITF rules with any modification to this rule-set advertised during the Team Captains’ Meeting.
+Competitors are divided into 3 grade divisions A, B and C classes, each with male and female sub-divisions and each with multiple weight divisions.
+The event will apply current ITF rules with any modification to this rule-set advertised during the team captains’ meeting.
 Note that the latest weight divisions of the International Federation’s rules have been applied.
 Note that 10th Kup students are not eligible to enter sparring events.

 - One (1) point: any valid hand technique to a target area, or foot technique to the mid-section area